HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ##### Scenario 1a: CCDA Document Attachments

-- Based on a set of pre-defined rules the Payer sets, the Provider submits C-CDA Documents as additional documentation for a claim.
+- Based on the Payer's pre-defined rules, the Provider submits C-CDA Documents as additional documentation for a claim.
   - Typically, when the attachments are C-CDA documents, as in this scenario, they are already digitally signed and supply provenance information.
 Therefore, FHIR signatures and external Provenance resources are not needed.
 - The Provider knows the Payer's endpoint for sending attachments.
 Note that the Provider can POST the [`$submit-attachment`] operation to endpoints that are not FHIR RESTful servers.
 - An unsolicited workflow implies that the *Provider* assigns the claim and line item identifiers upon claim generation.
-- Payer associates attachments to the claim.
+- The Payer associates attachments to the claim.

 {% include examplebutton_default.html example="unsolicited-attachment-scenario1a.md" b_title = "Click Here To See Example CCDA Document Attachments" %}

-#### Scenario 1b: CCDA Document Attachments Submitted *Prior* to Claim
+#### Scenario 1b: CCDA Document Attachments Submitted *Prior* to claim

-This scenario is the same as Scenario 1a above, except that the attachments are submitted *prior* to the claim.
+This scenario is the same as Scenario 1a above, except the attachments are submitted *prior* to the claim.
 The Payer accepts the attachments and returns an OperationOutcome informing the Provider system that the attachments are waiting for the claim.

 {% include examplebutton_default.html example="unsolicited-attachment-scenario1b.md" b_title = "Click Here To See Example CCDA Document Attachments" %}

 ##### Scenario 2: Laboratory Results Attachments

  This scenario is the same as Scenario 1a, except the Provider submits laboratory results supporting a claim.
 There are multiple attachments, each populated with a FHIR Observation resource.
-If a signature were required, The Provider system would convert it to a signed FHIR document like the example in the Signatures section.
+If a signature were required, the provider system would convert it to a signed FHIR document, as shown in the example in the signatures section.

 {% include examplebutton_default.html example="unsolicited-attachment-scenario2.md" b_title = "Click Here To See Example Laboratory Results Attachments" %}